Extrinsic Orbital Hall Effect: Orbital Skew Scattering and Crossover Between Diffusive and Intrinsic Orbital Transport

-Despite the huge interest surrounding the OHE, less than a handful of works have systematically addressed the role of disorder so far \cite{liu_dominance_2023, Barbosa2023, Tang2024, Canonico2024}.
-Though a coherent picture has not yet emerged, the seemingly conflicting perspectives from early work already indicates that a non-perturbative treatment of disorder, carried out at some level of theory, will be key to shed light on the extrinsic OHE and unlock its underlying physics.
-Our purpose in this paper is to fill this gap.
-The key issue concerns the exact nature of the disorder (vertex) corrections to the OHC.
-Specifically, the quantum kinetic formulation for 2D gapped materials with a white-noise perturbative treatment of disorder of Ref. \cite{liu_dominance_2023} finds that the extrinsic OHC is a universal function of band structure parameters.
-A different 2D model was studied in Ref. \cite{Tang2024}, again within a perturbative formulation, with the interesting behavior that vertex corrections due to short-range impurities vanish entirely.
-In both cases, a clear hallmark of extrinsic mechanisms is missing.
-On the other hand, numerically exact real-space calculations performed on small systems (linear size of a few tens of nanometers) challenge these results, by clearly showing a disorder-dependent OHE \cite{Canonico2024}.
-Consequently, a definitive understanding has yet to crystallize.
-While real-space numerics can simulate tight-binding models of arbitrary complexity \cite{kite}, reaching the interesting diffusive regime of macroscopic systems at low impurity densities remains a considerable challenge \cite{Castro_24}.
-Here, diagrammatic linear-response techniques can prove exceedingly useful as they capture the diffusive regime by design.
-Indeed, we will show below that a diagrammatic formulation beyond the standard perturbative treatment solves the conundrum of the vertex corrections and unveils a rich phenomenology of the OHE, where the microscopic details of the disorder landscape occupy the center stage.
+Despite the increasing interest surrounding the OHE, only a few studies have systematically examined the role of disorder \cite{Pezo2023,liu_dominance_2023, Barbosa2023, Tang2024, Canonico2024}.
+Although a coherent picture has not yet emerged, this early work suggests that a non-perturbative treatment of disorder at some level of theory will be crucial to unlock the extrinsic OHE.
+Our purpose in this Letter is to fill this gap.
+The key issue concerns the exact nature of the vertex corrections to the orbital Hall conductivity (OHC).
+Specifically, Ref. \cite{liu_dominance_2023} predicts an extrinsic OHE insensitive to the disorder parameters, while Ref. \cite{Tang2024} finds that vertex corrections of the OHC vanish entirely for short-range impurities.
+In contrast, numerical real-space calculations carried out for small system sizes clearly show a disorder-dependent OHE \cite{Canonico2024}.
+Although real space numerics can simulate tight-binding models of arbitrary complexity \cite{kite}, reaching the interesting diffusive regime of macroscopic systems at low impurity densities remains a considerable challenge \cite{Castro_24}.
+Here, diagrammatic linear-response techniques can prove exceedingly useful, as they capture the diffusive regime by design.
+Indeed, we will show below that a formulation beyond the standard perturbative approach solves the conundrum of the vertex corrections and unveils a rich OHE phenomenology, where the microscopic details of the disorder landscape occupy the center stage.